IBM/create-and-deploy-memcached-operator-using-go/articles/level-1-operator.md

 run `chmod 777 scripts/build-and-deploy-janus.sh`.

 ## 6. Build, push, and deploy your operator
+**Note: Ensure you are logged into your Docker Hub account, otherwise the script may fail since you will need to push your image to a repository.**

 It's time to finally build and deploy our operator!
 Let's do so by running the following script:

 ```bash